JurijZ/DarboInterviu/FrontEnd/Employer/README.md

 # angular-7-employer

-Angular 7 SPa for the Employer
+Angular 7 SPA for the Employer